anoff/aoc-2022/README.md

 - TDD on top level is always worth it
 - adding tests for smaller steps creates very modular code..maybe too many functions, seem to lack cohesion because all functions are only used one time
+- beware of edge cases (day8: extreme values sitting on the edge of the map)
+- just because you think that two implementations do the same thing, does not mean they do (test them both)